 - Occupational Competency: Assessors should possess a high degree of occupational competency in the relevant subject matter.
 This expertise enables them to accurately evaluate and measure a learner's knowledge and skills.
-Additionally, they should hold qualifications at a level that is at least one level higher than the qualification they are assessing, ensuring their in-depth understanding of the subject matter. - Relevant Industry Experience: A minimum of three years of relevant practical experience is a prerequisite.
-This practical background is essential for assessors to effectively evaluate a learner's capabilities in real-world contexts. - Assessment Expertise: Assessors should have direct or related experience in the field of assessment.
+Additionally, they should hold qualifications at a level that is at least one level higher than the qualification they are assessing, ensuring their in-depth understanding of the subject matter. - Relevant Industry Experience: A minimum of three years of practical experience in the digital construction industry is a prerequisite.
+This practical background is essential for assessors to effectively evaluate a learner's capabilities in realworld contexts. - Assessment Expertise: Assessors should have direct or related experience in the field of assessment.
 This includes knowledge of best practices in designing, conducting, and grading assessments.
 Their expertise ensures that assessments are both fair and valid.